ariaghora/noe/README.md

 **Important note:** This library is:
 - In a very early development, thus, many missing functionality
-- Not for production purpose, since it is not built for performance-critical applications
+- Not for production (yet) purpose, since it is not built for performance-critical applications
+- Heavily tested on windows only

 ## Quick Start